 Basic Program Certificate Structure

-- Each course consists of a 90 minutes Seminar, covering three or four texts, and a 90 minute Tutorial, which involves in-depth analysis of one or two texts.
-Both the Seminar and Tutorial focus on close critical reading and discussion of primary texts.
+- Courses meet for three hours, once a week, for ten weeks.
+Each course consists of a 90-minute Seminar, covering three or four texts, and a 90-minute Tutorial, which involves in-depth analysis of one or two texts.

 - Students take the curriculum in order, starting with Autumn of Year 1 and progressing with their classmates in the same section from quarter to quarter and year to year.
+It is also possible to begin the program in Winter or Spring.

 - Participants earn a certificate upon completion of the entire four-year curriculum, as well as some of the privileges of University of Chicago alumni.